markmo/federated_trainer/README.rst

 * Addition of two :class:`~phe.paillier.EncryptedNumber` instances
 * Multiplication of an :class:`~phe.paillier.EncryptedNumber` by a scalar

-Numpy operations that rely only on these operations are also allowed:
+Numpy operations that rely only on these operations are also allowed, for example:
 ::

     import numpy as np